NBISweden/Support_7993/README.md

-# Support NNNN
+# Support 7993

-**Title of the project from redmine issue**
+**Association between microbiome, genetic susceptibility and psoriasis severity**

-Description from the redmine issue.
+Investigation on the association between different types of (50) SNPs, the relative abundance of gut bacterial genera and the severity of psoriasis measured by PASI.
+Data should be adjusted for age, ex, BMI, smoking,alcohol intake.

 ## Overview